carlesandres/project-template-supabase/README.md

 # Project template

-This is meant to be used with `yarn create next-app`.
+This is meant to be used by executing:

+`yarn create next-app -e https://github.com/carlesandres/project-template`.

 This project template includes: